microsoft/promptpex/docs/src/content/docs/reference/glossary.md

 - Test Output (TO) - Result generated for PPT and BT on PUT with each MUT (the template is PUT)
 - Test Non-Compliance (TNC) - Checking if TO meets the constraints in PUT using MPP (check_violation_with_system_prompt)

+- Ground Truth Model (GTM) - Model used to generate the ground truth for the tests.
+- Ground Truth Eval Models (GTMEs) - Models used to evaluate the ground truth for the tests.
+- Ground Truth Eval Metrics (GTEMT) - Metric used to evaluate the ground truth for the tests.
+- PromptPex Tests with Ground Truth (PPGT) - Tests that include model-generated ground truth.

 ```mermaid
 graph TD
     PUT[("Prompt Under Test (PUT)")]